Is Dubai Safe For Americans?

 Just because Dubai is a safe city, it doesn’t mean there is no crime.
 There is definitely some crime, but is much lower than in some other places in the world.

 People who live here usually have a good life and good salaries, so why they would destroy it for themselves?
-I said usually because there are for sure people with minimal wages and their lives are not that great.
+I said usually because there are people with minimal wages and their lives are not that great.
 Not everyone is rich in Dubai.

 However, your belongings are much safer in Dubai than in some other cities in the world.
 People don’t steal so much.
 You can sit on a bench or a restaurant’s terrace without constantly watching your bag next to you.